 e.
 Timeframe: The proposed program start date is immediately after HUD's approval of this action plan amendment.
-The proposed end date is February 2027.
+The program was closed in August of 2023.

 3. Multifamily Rental Program

 This program will address both direct and indirect impacts of Hurricane Harvey on Houston's affordable rental housing stock.
 The shortage of affordable rental housing units available to meet the needs of renters in Houston was exacerbated by Hurricane Harvey.
 The development of new multifamily rental housing, renovation and preservation of existing affordable rental housing, the acquisition and/or rehabilitation of flood-damaged multifamily rental housing, and strategic land acquisition for multifamily development aims to address this shortage and meet the needs of disaster impacted rental households, including those in public housing.
 This program will also provide housing designed to meet the needs of special populations.